Western Team Tryouts

 Team members pay $250 per semester to be on the team to assist with the costs such as travel, hotels, horse show fees, etc. You are required to purchase your own show clothing for competitions, schooling clothing for weekly lessons, and some clothes from the “team clothing line”.
 Team members are responsible for their own transportation to and from their weekly riding lessons.
 Many of the riders work out a car pool situation.

 Where does the team ride?

-The team currently rents space for our horses at River Oaks Farm.
-It is about 15 minutes from Campus.
+The team currently rents space for our horses at Century Oaks Farm.
+It is located at 9410 Old Greensboro Rd, Tuscaloosa, Alabama 35405.
 We will be there until we move to the new facility close to campus.

 What can I do to build my riding skills to better my chances of making the team?

 Learn the main fundamentals of riding to build a solid foundation in your riding.
 This will be very important as you ride different types of horses.
 Ride as many different horses as you can, so you can develop those skills to adapt to the different temperaments of the horses and learn to adjust well.

 What is the structure of Intercollegiate horse shows?

 All riders are placed in classes that correspond with their skill by their coach.
 They range from walk-trot to open, based on IHSA rules.
 The riders compete in their division and earn points for finishing first through sixth place.
 The coaches use their discretion at determining how often riders show and strategically plan when they want the riders to ‘point out’ of their divisions and also in determining their ’point’ rider to help the team earn points for the championship at the end of the show.

 The IHSA promotes competition for riders of all skill levels, who compete individually and as teams at regional, zone and national levels.
 The association was founded on the principal that any college student should be able to participate in horse shows regardless of his or her financial status or riding level.
 The IHSA currently has over 420 teams with 10,000 athletes competing annually.